ikanaki/orientation-exam-1/README.md

 * Write a SQL query that will select names of all ships located on planet "Titan" (use name of the planet in the query, not its primary ID)
 * Write a SQL query that will decrease warp speed of all ships by 2.
-* Bonus: Write SQL query that will display amounts of ship located at each of planet, for example:
+* Bonus question: Write SQL query that will display amounts of ships located at each of planet, for example:

 | name   | ship_count |
 |--------|------------|